IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 **Note:** IBM FlashCopy® function is referred to as the more generic volume snapshots and cloning within this documentation set.
 Not all supported products use the FlashCopy function terminology.

-To create a volume clone from an existing PVC object, create a PVC yaml file, similar to the following demo-pvc-cloned-pvc.yaml file, with the size of 1 Gb.
+To create a volume clone from an existing PVC object, create a PVC YAML file, similar to the following `demo-pvc-cloned-pvc.yaml` file, with the size of 1 Gb.

 Update the `dataSource` parameters to reflect the existing PVC object information, where `kind` is `PersistentVolumeClaim`.